 Different materials can cause allergic reactions in people.
 For example, chemicals in oral rinses, or fluoride used during dental procedures might cause mild irritation.
 Resins could lead a patient to develop Type IV allergic reactions.
 They could cause gum irritation and redness.

-Porcelain is a biocompatible material and largely safe to use.
+Porcelain is a biocompatible material and is largely safe to use.
 However, they are often infused with metals to strengthen them (Porcelain Fused Metals – PFMs).
 Similarly, amalgam fillings contain a mixture of metals and mercury.
 Both of these cause allergic reactions due to the metal in them.
 If you experience more severe allergy symptoms after getting crowns, you might have an allergic reaction to these metals.

 Studies show that amalgam or metal restorations cause the most adverse reactions in patients than other materials.
 American Dental Association records that symptoms of dental metal allergies are similar to contact dermatitis.
 If you get contact dermatitis when you encounter metals, you are sensitive to metals.
 Watch out for any skin redness or rashes when, for example, you wear metal jewelry or watches.
 It is best if you can find out any allergies to metals before getting your permanent crowns.